Iva-Cvetkovska/python/README.md

 **Constraint Satisfaction Problems**: various problems solved with CSP logic, using the package <i>constraint</i>.

 **Decision Trees**: supervised learning technique used for classification problems by implementing RandomForestClassifier and DecisionTreeClassifier from the package <i>sklearn</i>.

+**Naive Bayes**: supervised learning technique used for classification problems by implementing CategoricalNB and GaussianNB from the package <i>sklearn</i>.